operator-framework/rukpak/provisioner/plain-v0/README.md

 ## Summary

 The `plain-v0` provisioner is a core rukpak provisioner that knows how to interact with `plain+v0` format bundles.
-The `plain+v0` bundles, or plain bundles, are simply container images containing a set of static kubernetes YAML manifests in a given directory.
+The `plain+v0` bundles, or plain bundles, are simply container images containing a set of static Kubernetes YAML manifests in a given directory.
 For example, below is an example Dockerfile that builds a plain `plain+v0` bundle from a directory containing static manifests.